 Yes.
-After your first class, you can decide if you want to pay for a drop-in ($20), a two-class special for new students ($30), or an introductory month for new students ($150).
+After your first class, you can decide if you want to pay for a drop-in ($20), or an introductory month for new students ($150).

 What form of Payment is Preferred?

-Students can pay at the studio by Cash, Credit or Check.
+Students can pay at the studio by Cash or Credit Card.
 Classes can also be purchased online in the Store.

 How many days a week should I practice?